MNaushad97/movieFlix97/README.md

 **used React + React Virtuoso + CSS**

-- React Virtuoso helped in virtualized-rendering of large data sets.
+- Enhanced rendering performance by implementing virtualized rendering for large data sets.
 - Implemented smooth scrolling behavior to load more movies as the user scrolls in any direction (from 2010 to currentYear)